HarveyBates/Open-JIP/README.md

 3. Fast Rise Fluorometry (OJIP)

 # About Open-JIP
 Open-JIP as the name suggests is a fast rise fluorometer (OJIP).
-Its design is simple, a actinic (drives photosynthesis) light source with an IR-filter, a sample, a ~680nm longpass filter and a detector.
+Its design is simple, an actinic (drives photosynthesis) light source with an IR-filter, a sample, a ~680nm longpass filter and a detector.
 Light emitted from the light source is filtered of heat using the IR-filter.
 The sample is excited by the light source and fluorescence is emitted.
 The fluorescence is filtered from the actinic light source using the ~680nm longpass filter and detected by a photodiode.
 The entire measurment takes one second however longer protocals can be designed if the user wishes.

 The technique of OJIP is named based on its three main phases, O-J, J-I and I-P: